dsc-courses/dsc40a-2024-fa/syllabus.md

 There will be one Midterm Exam and one Final Exam, both held in person.

-- **Midterm Exam**: Date TBD, in person, during lecture slot in Center Hall 105.
+- **Midterm Exam**: Monday November 4th, in person, during lecture slot in Center Hall 105.
 - **Final Exam**: Tuesday, December 10th, 3:00PM-6:00PM, Location TBD.

 The Midterm Exam will be worth 20% of your overall course grade.
 The Final Exam will be worth 30% of your overall course grade and will be cumulative.